emanuelpina/emanuelpina.pt/content/posts/nginx-installation-on-ubuntu.md

     ###
 }
 ```
-Save and close the file when you are finished.
+Save and close the file when you're finished.

-As we are usign Let's Encrypt SSL certificates we need to make the exact same changes on `options-ssl-nginx.conf`.
+As you're usign Let's Encrypt SSL certificates you need to make the exact same changes on `options-ssl-nginx.conf`.
 To edit that file run:
 ```plain
 # sudo nano /etc/letsencrypt/options-ssl-nginx.conf
 ```
 Make the changes as above.
-Save and close the file when you are finished.
+Save and close the file when you're finished.

-At last, test to make sure that there are no syntax errors in our Nginx files:
+At last, test to make sure that there are no syntax errors in your Nginx files:
 ```plain
 # sudo nginx -t
 ```

-And if there aren’t any problems, restart Nginx to enable our changes:
+And if there aren’t any problems, restart Nginx to enable the changes:
 ```plain
 # sudo systemctl reload nginx
 ```